 Cleaning can take up a lot of time, especially if you’re dealing with a large area.
 The same goes if you are not using the proper tools.
 A rag or washcloth is one of the most often used cleaning implements when cleaning around the house.
 It can be used to mop up dirt, wipe the counter, dry the dishes or polish the silver.
-Over the years, the lowly rag has become more high tech.
-We now have what is called microfibre cleaning cloths.
+Over the years, the lowly rag has become more high-tech.
+We now have what are called microfibre cleaning cloths.
 How different are they from your regular cleaning rags?

 When you clean dirt and grime off a table, you need a few swipes to ensure that the area is clean.
 Wiping with a regular cleaning cloth uses lots of elbow grease because the fibres of ordinary cleaning cloths are not dense enough to pick up the maximum amount of dirt in a single swipe.
 It will require more effort and make you feel tired more quickly.

 On the other hand, microfibre cleaning cloths are more efficient at lifting dirt from surfaces.
 They come with millions of tiny fibres that work like a magnet, and you will not need as many swipes to ensure that the table or area is clean.
 Just think of the fibres as vacuum cleaners that will quickly hoover up dirt and dust.

 Microfibre can also hold up to seven times its weight in water.
 Its superior absorbency makes it the ideal option for wiping off spills from a surface.

 More Environmentally Friendly

 When cleaning with an ordinary rag, you will usually need detergent, hot water, Lysol and other cleaning agents to make the job easier for you.
 We all know that chemicals get flushed into our rivers and seas and harm the environment.